-- The first step is to determine if the water came from a sewer or flood involving sewage—this means bacteria, as well as mold may be involved.
+- The first step is to determine if the water came from a sewer or flood involving sewage—If it could be sewage then bacteria, as well as mold may be involved.

 - Regardless of the source—sanitary (just mold) or unsanitary (mold and bacteria), the first thing is to eliminate the source and clean-up the water and debris as fast as possible—within 24 to 48 hours.
 This will reduce the possibility and event of any microbial growth.